Discharges of Radioactive Material to the Environment

 DEC staff conducting a

-The DEC Division of Environmental Remediation regulates radioactive discharges to the environment under the Rules and regulations for Prevention and Control of Environmental Pollution by Radioactive Materials, 6 NYCRR Part 380.
-Part 380 requires parties who discharge radioactive material to keep records of the radioactive material discharged and to maintain those discharges as low as reasonably achievable.
-The regulations set radiation dose limits and emission levels above which a party must obtain a radiation control permit from DEC.
+The DEC regulates radioactive discharges to the environment through 6 NYCRR Part 380 - Prevention and Control of Environmental Pollution by Radioactive Materials.
+Part 380 requires that parties who discharge radioactive material keep records of the radioactive material discharged and maintain those discharges as low as reasonably achievable.
+The regulations set radiation dose limits and emission levels above which a party must obtain a radiation control permit.
 Permittees include industrial, research, medical, radiopharmaceutical, and wastewater treatment facilities.
-Staff perform regular, unannounced inspections of all Part 380 permittees.
+DEC staff perform regular, unannounced inspections of all Part 380 permittees.

 Equipment on the

 radiation and sends the

 values and location on